Jared284/security-portfolio/labs/03-cloud-security-monitoring/02-setup-and-build/README.md

 This section documents the AWS resources and configuration steps used to build the cloud security monitoring lab.

-The goal of this phase is to create the monitoring environment first, before any attack simulation or detection logic is added.
+The goal of this phase was to create the monitoring environment before adding attack simulation, detection logic, alarms, or alert validation.

 ---

 ## Build Strategy

-The environment will be built in the following order:
+The environment was built in the following order:

 1. Create an S3 bucket for CloudTrail log storage
 2. Create an SNS topic for alert delivery